gaycoderprincess/ProStreetTimeTrialGhosts/README.md

 # ProStreet Time Trial Ghosts

-A mod for Need for Speed: ProStreet that replaces Quick Race opponents with TrackMania-like replays
+A mod for Need for Speed: ProStreet that replaces opponents with TrackMania-like replays

 ## Installation